raphaelstolt/lean-package-validator/README.md

 ```

 #### License
-This library and it's CLI are licensed under the MIT license.
+This library and its CLI are licensed under the MIT license.
 Please see [LICENSE](LICENSE.md) for more details.

 #### Changelog
 Please see [CHANGELOG](CHANGELOG.md) for more details.